dpc10ster/RJafrocTimes/index.md

 This website links to the latest software and three online books that use the software and extend the 2017-book.

 The online books are under development and parts marked TBA (to be added) should be ignored.
-Each chapter has a **How much finished** section giving a rough idea of the extent to which that chapter has been completed.
+Each chapter has a **How Much Finished (HMF)** section giving a rough idea of the extent to which that chapter has been completed.

 # Documentation

 * HTML documentation for `RJafroc` (functions and update history) is available [here](https://dpc10ster.github.io/RJafroc/).
 The software is fairly stable and undergoing occasional updates.

 * The HTML online book `RJafrocQuickStart` is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
-A link is provided there to download the pdf book.
+* Go [here](https://github.com/dpc10ster/RJafrocQuickStart/blob/gh-pages/RJafrocQuickStart.pdf) and then click on `Download` to get the `RJafrocQuickStart.pdf` file.
+* Both are being continually updated (as of December 2022).

+* The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
+Go [here](https://github.com/dpc10ster/RJafrocRocBook/blob/gh-pages/RJafrocRocBook.pdf) and click on `Download` to get the `RJafrocRocBook.pdf` file.
 Both are being continually updated (as of December 2022).

-* The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
-A link is provided there to download the pdf book.
-Both of them are being continually updated.

 * The HTML online book `RJafrocFrocBook` is available [here](https://dpc10ster.github.io/RJafrocFrocBook/).
-A link is provided there to download the pdf book.
-Both are being continually updated.
+Go [here](https://github.com/dpc10ster/RJafrocFrocBook/blob/gh-pages/RJafrocFrocBook.pdf) and then click on `Download` to get the `RJafrocFrocBook.pdf` file.
+Both are being continually updated (as of December 2022).

 # Applications